InternalReality/InternalReality/README.md

 - 👋 Hi, I’m @InternalReality
-- 👀 I’m interested in making music, and some game developing here and there
+- 👀 I’m interested in making music, and some game development here and there
-- 🌱 I’m currently learning C#, Python, and C++
+- 🌱 I’m currently learning C#, Lua, and C++
-- 📫 How to reach me internalrift.wolfpack@gmail.com

 <!---
 InternalReality/InternalReality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.